-- 1. Access the details of the Metric View. - 3.
-Select OK.
+- 1. Access the details of the Metric View.

+- In the upper-right corner of the page for the selected Metric View, select .

+The Delete Metric View dialog box appears.

+- 3. Select OK.

 A confirmation message appears, indicating that the Metric View is deleted.
 The Metric View no longer appears in the Metric Views section on the Metrics and Scorecards page.